cryptochris8/Beauty-Is-Bipolar/DEPLOYMENT.md

-# Deploying "Beauty is in the Eyes of the Bipolar" on Netlify
+# Deploying "Beauty is in the Eye of the Bipolar" on Netlify

-This guide will help you deploy the "Beauty is in the Eyes of the Bipolar" blog on Netlify.
+This guide will help you deploy the "Beauty is in the Eye of the Bipolar" blog on Netlify.

 ## Prerequisites
 - A Netlify account (free at [netlify.com](https://netlify.com))